 In this example, the resulting list of the variable rules, can be used as an input to an "enum" as the options.

 It is possible to set the Private Boolean, evaluate a rule, run the rule actions, or stop running rule actions (either delayed or repeating).
 This is accomplished by sending an action request to Rule Machine, with each take the following form.

 Set Private Boolean True: action "setRuleBooleanTrue" Set Private Boolean False: action "setRuleBooleanFalse" Evaluate Rule: action "runRule" Run Rule Actions: action "runRuleAct" Stop Rule Actions: action "stopRuleAct" Pause Rule: action "pauseRule" Resume Rule: action "resumeRule"

-In each case above, a list of rules selected by input is sent.
-The rule options come from the variable to which they were input as described above, in the options section of the input..
+In each case above, a list of Rules selected by input is sent.
+The rule options come from the variable to which they were input as described above, in the options section of the input.

-The "appLabel" parameter is passed and will appear in the log entry that the rule makes when it performs the action commanded.
+The appLabel parameter is passed and will appear in the log entry that the rule makes when it performs the action commanded.
 Typically, simply pass `app.label`, for the name of the app that is causing the action.
-This has no other function than logging.
+This has no function, other than logging.

 def rules = RMUtils.getRuleList() input "theseRules", "enum", title: "Select which rules to stop", options: rules RMUtils.sendAction(theseRules, "stopRuleAct", app.label)

 It is also possible to cause Rule Machine® to perform these same actions from an HTTP request.
 To accomplish this, you would create a Trigger with either a Local End Point or Cloud End Point.
 The endpoint URL given by Rule Machine has the following form.

 To run rule actions the above URL must be modified to include the list of rules and the action.
 The modification takes the following form.

 Where action is the action from the list above and